MelkorBalrog/AutoSafeguard-Analyzer/README.md

 stored as `FmeaDoc` and `FmedaDoc` with lists of generic `FmeaEntry` dictionaries capturing the failure mode, cause, detection rating and diagnostic coverage.
 Fault tree diagrams consist of nested `FaultTreeNode` objects that hold FMEA metrics, FMEDA values and traced requirements.
+Cybersecurity analyses use `ThreatDoc` and `CyberRiskEntry` records to capture STRIDE-based threat scenarios, attack paths and damage assessments.
+Each `CyberRiskEntry` computes impact, risk level and CAL while linked `CybersecurityGoal` collections store the highest resulting CAL to support ISO 21434 compliance.

 #### Analysis Relationships